THEVAPERSGUIDE

 Beginner7 min read

-It's a common question, especially among calorie-conscious vapers: do vapes actually have calories?
-The short answer is that e-liquid ingredients technically contain calories, but inhaling vapor delivers effectively zero calories to your body.
-Your lungs don't absorb nutrients the way your digestive system does, so vaping won't contribute to your daily caloric intake in any meaningful way.
+Calorie-conscious vapers ask this one a lot: do vapes actually have calories?
+Short answer: e-liquid ingredients technically contain calories, but inhaling vapor delivers effectively zero to your body.
+Whether you use disposable vapes or refillable devices, the caloric impact is the same: negligible.
+Your lungs don't absorb nutrients like your digestive system does.
+Vaping won't add to your daily caloric intake in any real way.

-That said, vaping is not risk-free.
-If you don't currently smoke or vape, there's no reason to start.
-This article is purely informational for those curious about what's in their vape juice.
+That said, vaping isn't risk-free.
+If you don't currently smoke or vape, don't start.
+This article is for people who are curious about what's in their vape juice.

 What's Actually in Your Vape Juice?

 To understand whether vapes have calories, you need to know what e-liquid is made of.
-Most vape juice contains four main ingredients:
+Most vape juice has four main ingredients:

 Vegetable Glycerin (VG) is a thick, sweet liquid derived from vegetable oils.
-It's responsible for producing dense vapor clouds.
-VG contains approximately 4.32 calories per gram and typically makes up 50-80% of an e-liquid formula.
+It creates those dense vapor clouds.
+VG has about 4.32 calories per gram and typically makes up 50-80% of an e-liquid formula.

-Propylene Glycol (PG) is a thinner liquid that carries flavor more effectively and produces a stronger throat hit.
-PG contains about 4 calories per gram and makes up 20-50% of most e-liquids.
+Propylene Glycol (PG) is thinner and carries flavor better while producing a stronger throat hit.
+PG has about 4 calories per gram and makes up 20-50% of most e-liquids.

 Flavorings are food-grade compounds that give vape juice its taste.
-These contribute trace calories, but the amounts used are so small that they're nutritionally insignificant.
+These add trace calories, but the amounts are so small they're nutritionally insignificant.

 Here's a quick comparison: